bjohnson05/CMSI2120/README.md

 # CMSI 2120
-Repository for Data Structures Course
+Repository for Data Structures and Applications Course

-This repository can be used as a model for the way your assignments will be submitted for class.
+This repository can be used as a *model* for the way your assignments will be submitted for class.

 You must have the following structure for your own version of the repo: